 - And it was a sign that suggested an easy fix… which actually worked.
 The pain was completely gone less than a minute later, and it didn’t come back.

-Premium newsletter subscribers are finding out right now, but this post halts here.
-(Already a member?
-Login to unlock.)
+PainSci members are finding out right now, but this post stops here.
+Sign-up to unlock the rest of the post.

 So what did I find in my mouth?!